HIRWA13/javascript-self-practices/README.md

 # Javascript Fundamentals practical Exercises

 -> this repo consists of Exercises attempted on Fundamentals of Exercises.
--> for Testing run the index.html file in the browser.
+-> for Testing run the index.html file in the browser that is present in each directory.